juliendelplanque/raspirestmonitor/README.md

 Simply a REST server and a REST client to monitor package updates needed, temperature and voltage of your raspberry-pi.

+Currently only work on for raspberry-pi running Archlinux.

 TODO:
 - Implement login on both server and client side.
+- Support other distribs
 - Add more interfaces

 Installation: